You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Introduction

 \subsubsection{Relation to Parameterized Complexity}

 \Cref{thm:3MIMain} gives a nearly tight lower bound for $\ell$-MI for every $\ell\geq 3$.
-This raises the following natural questions: \begin{itemize} \item[(i)] Is there an algorithm for $\ell$-MI that runs faster than a brute force algorithm? \item[(ii)] For many NP-hard problems it is possible to devise {\em parameterized} algorithms which are efficient on instances with small parameter values.
-Can the lower bound in \Cref{thm:3MIMain} be used to derive lower bounds for {\em parameterized} algorithms for $\ell$-MI? \end{itemize} We answer both questions affirmatively using a generalization of the {\em Monotone Local Search} technique of Fomin et al. \cite{FGLS19}.
+Yet, for many NP-hard problems it is possible to devise {\em parameterized} algorithms which are efficient on instances with small parameter values, including $\ell$-MI on linear matroids, which can be solved in time $2^{k} \cdot \poly(|E|)$ \cite{eiben2024determinantal}, where $k$ is the rank.
+This raises the following natural questions. \begin{itemize} \item[(i)] Is there an algorithm for $\ell$-MI that runs faster than a brute force algorithm?
+More specifically, can parameterized algorithms lead to faster than brute-force algorithms for $\ell$-MI?